-- 3v3 up to 7v7 - >>> Standard NOCSAE balls and eyewear - May be played with no draw and players line up in their defensive end to start game or a traditional line up with a draw to start each quarter and after goals. - After a goal, if no goalie and no draw, defense is given the ball for a clear - Must play 1v1 defense - Market Goalies may be introduced and an 8-meter fan should be lined on the field - A modified pocket should be introduced, in which no more than 1/2 of the ball can be seen below the sidewall.
+- " 3v3 up to 8v8 with a goalkeeper

+- Standard NOCSAE balls and eyewear

+- May be played with no draw and players line up in their defensive end to start game or a traditional line up with a draw to start each quarter and after goals.

+- " After a goal, if no goalie and no draw, defense is given the ball for a clear, no goalie deputy allowed.

+- Must play 1v1 defense.

+- Goalies may be introduced, and an 8-meter fan should be lined on the field.

+- " A modified pocket should be introduced, in which no more than 1/2 of the ball can be seen below the sidewall.

+- 12-inch sphere

+- Players must pause before self-starting.